SanjanPiya/AppRTC-iOS/README.md

 ##Todos:

 ##Bugs
+- remote video freezes on iPhone (Remote Video on Browser is perfect)
+- Orientation-Change between potrait an landscape not testen (has probably Problems don't try!)
-- Call-Test c) Chrome2iPhoneHangupChrome --> d) Chrome2iPhoneHangupiPhone did not work
+- Call-Test-Sequence c) Chrome2iPhoneHangupChrome --> d) Chrome2iPhoneHangupiPhone did not work
-- miniLocalVideoDoesNotAppear / RemoteVideo does not appear
-- (setup) sound cannot be disabled from phone while broadcasting sound
-- calling the phone - video does not appear instantly (after a shake it comes)
-- calling from the phone - video appears full and after shake the small vindow comes too
     -  after stopping a call a user sometimes cannot be called again.
 Signalling is looking for sessions which do not exist anymore.
 It's not clear why.
+- (setup) sound cannot be disabled from phone while broadcasting sound

 ##Build WebRTC-Libs